Universal Studios, Hollywood

 The portion sizes were large on all the meals, which was perfect for these weary travelers.
 We went back to our hotel with very full tummies and even some food to spare.

 I want to give a big “Shout-Out” to our server, Willy.
-He was the most attentive 20161010_182234server I think I’ve ever had.
+He was the most attentive server I think I’ve ever had.
 He brought us plate after plate of piping hot food and didn’t let our drinks go dry.
 He served with a smile and friendly anecdote, but didn’t intrude on our privacy.
 He turned serving food into an art form.
 Even my 11-year-old daughter was impressed with his service.
 She said that Willy was calm even though he was taking care of us and several other tables simultaneously, a fact that I was shocked at.
 His attentiveness made me believe that we were his only guests.

 If you are visiting Disneyland for the Gospel History Music concerts in February or just having quality family time, consider making your way across the street to Mimi’s.
 You can sit down in an air-conditioned dining room and enjoy a little break from the hectic pace that is Disney.
 And with the prompt service and close proximity to the park, you will not feel as if you are losing a lot of precious time.